-Post: University Lecturer in Political Theory, Balliol, MPhil in Political Theory Course Director
+Post: Associate Professor of Political Theory, Balliol, MPhil in Political Theory Course Director

 University Lecturer in Political Theory, Department of Politics and International Relations.

 Fellow and Tutor in Political Theory, Balliol College.

 Theories of distributive and rectificatory justice, with particular reference to historical injustice and international politics; egalitarianism; the ethics of cultural property; environmental ethics; the political theory of trade unionism; judicial politics and the philosophy of law.
 More details at http://users.ox.ac.uk/~

 2009-2013: Lecturer in Political Theory, University of Bristol

 2004-2009: Fellow and Tutor in Politics, Oriel College, Oxford

 2001-2004: Research Fellow and Tutor in Politics, Keble College